Subgame-perfect equilibrium strategies for time-inconsistent recursive stochastic control problems: Some preliminary results

 \end{itemize} \end{remark}

 We conclude the current section with a brief discussion of the classic comparison theorem for BSDEs, which, in the context of linearity, boils down to a simple observation, Remark~\ref{rem:comparison} below, which will be important for our discussion, especially because what we will call \emph{adjoint equations} will be linear BSDEs.
-See, e.g.,~\cite{elkarouipengquenez97}, where it is also possible to extrapolate the following starting result.
+See, e.g.,~\cite{elkarouipengquenez97}.

 \begin{proposition} Fix $t\in\mathopen{[}0,T\mathclose{[}$.
 Take

 and $\eta(\:\!\bm{\cdot}\,;t)$ such that